About the DMP Tool

 Can't find what you’re looking for?
 Contact us

-Q: What is a data management plan (DMP)?
+Q: What is a data management and sharing plan (DMSP)?

 A data management plan is a formal document that outlines what you will do with your data during and after a research project.
 Most researchers collect data with some form of plan in mind, but it's often inadequately documented and incompletely thought out.
 Many data management issues can be handled easily or avoided entirely by planning ahead.
 With the right process and framework, it doesn't take too long and can pay off enormously in the long run.